Sample: Fizzleburn — The Accidental Genius of Atheron

 “Lumen.”

 A pearl of light awakened in the air above his palm.
 It thrilled him every time, the way a word could become a thing you could almost hold.
-He breathed in, out—kept the glow steady.
+He breathed in, out, and kept the glow steady.

 “Good,” murmured the proctor at his shoulder.
 “Modulate to reading strength.”